bbkane/warg/README.md

 - add required flag
 - add type of flag to help output
 - add envvar option to flag
-- firm up tests - does got or expected come first when comparing
+- firm up tests - does got or expected come first when comparing - also use testify better - see configreader/jsonreader
 - should my config paths start with . to be jq compatible?
+Nah... to be fully jq compatible, they'd also ahave to be surrounded by `[]` - DONE
 - make help take an argument? - help = man, json, color, web, form, term, lsp, bash-completion, zsh-completion

 # Links